arkokoley/saadhn/readme.md

-# WhatsApp Desktop
+# Saavn Desktop

-WhatsApp desktop client, based on the official WhatsApp web app.
+Saavn desktop client, based on the official Saavn web app.
 Build with [Electron](http://electron.atom.io/).

 This is **NOT** an official product.
-This project does not attempt to reverse engineer the WhatsApp API or attempt to reimplement any part of the WhatsApp client.
-Any communication between the user and WhatsApp servers is handled by official WhatsApp Web itself; this is just a native wrapper for WhatsApp Web, like a browser.
+This project does not attempt to reverse engineer the Saavn API or attempt to reimplement any part of the Saavn client.
+Any communication between the user and Saavn servers is handled by official Saavn Web itself; this is just a native wrapper for Saavn Web, like a browser.

 ## Features